botworld-wiki/beatburger.github.io/_bots/tether.md

 ### Tips

-Put Tether in the back, he's useless if Tether is in the front.
-(Someone change my tips)
+Put Tether in the back

 ### Suggested AI Build